liamndza/CDII-Healthcare-Systems-Reviews/README.md

-# Yelp Health Plan Sentiment Analysis
+# Health Plan Sentiment Analysis through Yelp

 Exploratory data analysis and sentiment analysis of Yelp reviews for California health plans and medical groups, with the goal of building a patient satisfaction metric.